March 10, 2021

 Jerry Zuckerman, M.D. contributes to topics such as Infection Control.

-Jerry Zuckerman, M.D., vice president of infection prevention and control at Hackensack Meridian Health helps explain these new guidelines, adding, “We all look forward to resuming our everyday activities and connecting with family and friends, and these recommendations are a good starting point to get us there.”
+Jerry Zuckerman, M.D., vice president of infection prevention and control at Hackensack Meridian Health, helps explain these new guidelines, adding, “We all look forward to resuming our everyday activities and connecting with family and friends, and these recommendations are helping reflect the benefits of the vaccine.”

 Here’s what you should know about the CDC’s new recommendations for fully vaccinated people.